Power BI JSON Connector

 Video Tutorial - Integrate JSON data in Power BI

-- How to download / install required driver for
+- How to download and install the required PowerPack for

-JSON - Features about
+JSON - Features of the

-JSON Connection in Power BI
+JSON in Power BI

 Create ODBC Data Source (DSN) based on ZappySys JSON Driver